Perspective | An Air Force sergeant killed himself on the steps of the Lincoln Memorial. The note he left is heartbreaking.

 He was male, in the military and Latino, which are three cultures that look down on vulnerability, Naranjo-Mejia said.

 “He always wondered: ‘Will they take my security clearance away?
-If I talk to someone, will I lose my career?’” he said.
+If I talk to someone, will I lose my career?’ ” he said.

 Naranjo-Mejia said he decided to make fighting that fear, breaking the stigma, broadcasting Santiago’s struggle and forcing conversations part of his friend’s legacy.